-Saint Gregory the Decapolite was born in the Isaurian city of Decapolis (ten cities) in the eighth century.
+Saint Gregory the Decapolite was born in the Isaurian city of Decapolis in the eighth century, to parents whose names were Sergios and Maria.
+At the age of eight he was given over to be educated in sacred writings.
 From his childhood he loved the temple of God and church services.
-He read the Holy Scripture constantly and with reverence.
+He read Holy Scripture constantly and with reverence.

-Through his ascetic effort and prayer, St Gregory attained the gifts of prophecy and wonderworking.
+Through his extreme ascetic effort, hard work, self-control and constant prayer, Gregory attained the gifts of prophecy and wonderworking.
 After overcoming the passions and reaching the height of virtue, he was permitted to hear angelic singing in praise of the Holy Trinity.
-St Gregory left the monastery of St Menas near Thessalonica, where he had labored for a long time, and he went again to Constantinople in order to combat the Iconoclast heresy.
-At the capital, a grievous illness undermined his strength, and he departed to the Lord in the year 816.
+From Mount Olympus Gregory went to Thessaloniki, then he left the Monastery of Saint Menas near Thessaloniki, where he had labored for a long time, and he went again to Constantinople in order to combat the Iconoclast heresy.
+At the capital, he found Symeon the Confessor and God-bearer, who was imprisoned due to his veneration of the icons, and Gregory venerated him and received his blessing.
+A grievous illness undermined his strength, and he departed to the Lord in the year 816.

-St Gregory was buried at a monastery in Constantinople, and many miracles took place at his tomb.
-As a result, the monks removed the holy relics of St Gregory and enshrined them in the church where people could venerate them.
+Saint Gregory was buried at a monastery in Constantinople, and many miracles took place at his tomb.
+As a result, the monks removed the holy relics of Saint Gregory and enshrined them in the church where people could venerate them.

-A small book describing the miracles and healings performed by St Gregory the Decapolite in Romania has been written by Abbess Olga Gologan, who reposed in 1972.
+A small book describing the miracles and healings performed by Saint Gregory the Decapolite in Romania has been written by Abbess Olga Gologan, who reposed in 1972.

 Apolytikion in the Fourth Tone